Valerski-Emilija/businessDB/README.md

-Technologies: PHP7 for the backend (plain PHP, no framework) and Angular(5+) for the frontend, with a minimal non-invasive routing animation to make it look smoother when navigate through components.
+Technologies: PHP7 for the backend (plain PHP, no framework) and Angular(5+) for the frontend, no fancy designs, just bootstrap css and a minimal routing animation to make it look smoother when navigating through components.

 No security measure is implemented right now, no authentication, passwords, logins.